LogoAMRGearbox

 Stage1b Gap Audit And Closure

-Audit date: May 8, 2026.
-This round focuses on 500:1-counterexample evidence, high-ratio tradeoff quantification, and version-dated compliance actions without changing the canonical URL strategy.
+Audit date: May 14, 2026.
+This round focuses on regulatory scope boundary hardening, alias intent closure for "24v dc motor gearbox", LVD/EMC/machinery applicability layering, cross-catalog 24 V high-ratio evidence resolution, and explicit uncertainty handling without changing the canonical URL strategy.

 Gap auditedWhy weak beforeStage1b incrementStatus